 Inside: Fall is a vital foraging season for insects that need to stock up for winter.
 Goldenrod is a great pollinator plant because it is hardy and loaded with both pollen and nectar.

-Goldenrod is one of those plants that everyone knows, but no one can identify—or so it seems.
-The genus Solidago—to which all the goldenrods belong—is extremely variable.
-The flowers, the leaves, even the general silhouette of the plant can vary markedly depending on where you live.
-The ones here on the west coast have baffled me for years.
+Goldenrod is a plant that everyone knows, but no one can identify—or so it seems.
+All of the goldenrods belong to the genus Solidago, but they all look very different.
+The flowers, the leaves, and even the general silhouette of the plant can vary depending on where you live.
+The ones here on the west coast continue to baffle me.

-But there is one thing you can be sure of: the bees love it.
-The one small patch I have is absolutely loaded with bees—mostly bumble bees, but also small native bees and butterflies.
-I’ve seen each inflorescence heavy with five or six large bumble bees at once.
+But you can be sure of one thing: the bees love it.
+The one small patch of goldenrod I have is absolutely loaded with pollinators—mostly bumble bees, but also small native bees, flower flies, and butterflies.
+Sometimes, each inflorescence arches under the weight of five or six large bumbles scrambling over the flowers, packing everything they can hold.
 I never get tired of watching them.

 The aster family is full of flowers bees love

 Goldenrod belongs to the Asteraceae family, the very large plant family that includes dandelions and daisies, tansy and thistles, artichokes and sunflowers along with about 22,750 other species.
 Although most are herbaceous plants, some are shrubs, vines, and even trees.

 About 100 species of goldenrod are native to North America.
 Since they flower late in the summer, they are an important source of both nectar and pollen for bees, butterflies, and some wasps.
 Nectar is most plentiful in years when there is abundant moisture before bloom time, and when bloom time remains warm and sunny.
 The honey is light to medium amber with a spicy taste.